marchingband/wvr/README.md

 # understanding note off
 When a key is lifted on a piano, and likewise, when a pin on the WVR moves from a LOW back to a HIGH state, a "note-off" event is triggered.
 You can opt to ignore these events by choosing the "ignore" setting, or you can choose to observe them by selecting the "halt" setting, in which case the sound will fade out very fast, and stop, when the note-off event for that sound occurs.

+# using racks
+The term "rack" is our word for multi-sample functionality.
+With a traditional midi instrument, the sound engine responds to velocity data by modulating the **volume** of the sounds it produces.
+In a multi-sampled instrument, instead, the engine responds to velocity by playing a different sample, presumably a sample that reflects a lighter or heavier touch.
+In the case of a drum sample, the engine should have samples of the same drum being struck with various amounts of force, for example.
+To create a rack for a given note, click **create rack** in the UI.
+Next it's a good idea to name this rack, so hit **name rack** and enter a name.
+You should have all your samples prepared in advance, so next, hit **number of layers** and let WVR know how many samples you have for this rack.
+Be careful because changing this number in the future clears the data.
+The UI will automatically set "break points" evenly for each sample, but you can click any layer, and modify the break point if you like.
+The formula "< 50" you see in the UI indicates that this is the sample that will be triggered if the velocity is below 50, but above the break point for the previous layer.
+In other words this number sets the upper bound for this layer.
+You can still use FX while in Rack mode, but the same FX will be applied to all the layers.

+# using fx

 # setting up for Arduino IDE programming
 * install the latest Arduino IDE